Using the Tutoring Services at GCU

 To Schedule Your Appointment

 We have moved to TutorTrac, a new tutor scheduling system that provides students a more expansive method of selecting tutoring appointments.
-For a tutorial on how to schedule a tutoring appointment through TutorTrac, click here.
+View the tutorial on how to schedule a tutoring appointment for TutorTrac.

 To check your GCU email for confirmation of your appointment, to go microsoftonline and login using your student credentials.
 All sessions are 30 minutes long and are scheduled for the "Arizona Time Zone".
 You may book up to two 30-minute sessions per day.
 Please have the following information available: